loiclefevre/apidays-paris-2024/README.md

 # Softwares
 Oracle Database 23ai has a [FREE edition](oracle.com/database/free) for Windows, Linux and MAC OS (ARM).
 [FREE edition Docker images](https://hub.docker.com/r/gvenzl/oracle-free) are also available!
 Also used with the React demo, [Oracle REST Data Services](oracle.com/ords) is available for free.
 If you are looking for the simplest way: use an [Always FREE Autonomous Database 23ai](oracle.com/cloud/free).

+# Other Labs
+You can find more tutorials and labs in [Oracle LiveLabs](https://livelabs.oracle.com).